DantesFlames/Miner-Wars-Calculator/README.md

 ## Disclaimer

 This tool is provided "as-is" and should not be considered financial advice.
 Use it at your own risk.
 All calculations and results are estimates, and users should make their own informed decisions.
-The author is not responsible for any financial loss or outcomes resulting from the use of this tool.
+The author is not responsible for any financial loss or outcomes resulting from the use of this software.

 ## How to Use